Austin Powers: The Spy Who Shagged Me: Cast

-Title censorship
+Title

-There were two variations of the posters; one of them asterisked out the middle of the offending word "shag".
-Other posters had named the film as Austin Powers 2.
+Some promotional posters referred to the film as Austin Powers 2.
 According to the Collins English Dictionary, the use of the word "shag" in the film's title helped to increase the word's acceptability, reducing its shock value and giving it a more jocular, relaxed connotation.

-Singapore considered changing the title to The Spy Who Shioked Me (shiok derives from the Malay word, syok, which means, "to feel good").
+Singapore considered changing the title to The Spy Who Shioked Me (shiok derives from the Malay word syok, which means "to feel good").

 Reception

 Box office

-The Spy Who Shagged Me was a hit at the box office, landing the top position in its opening weekend grossing $54.9 million from a then-record 3,315 theaters.
-Its debut total was more than the entire gross of its predecessor (the first sequel to ever achieve this), set a record for a June opening (beating Batman Forevers 1995 record), and was the biggest opening ever for a comedy.
-For four years, it would hold the June opening weekend record until 2003 when Hulk surpassed it.
-The film grossed $206 million domestically and $107 million internationally, for a total of $313 million.
+The Spy Who Shagged Me was a commercial success, opening at the top of the box office and grossing $54.9 million during its first weekend.
+Opening in 3,315 theaters, the film set a record for the widest release of all time, and achieved the third-highest opening weekend of all time, after Star Wars: Episode I – The Phantom Menace and The Lost World: Jurassic Park.
+Its opening-weekend total was more than the entire gross of its predecessor.
+It also set records for the highest June opening and the highest opening for a comedy.
+(Note: Attributed to multiple references:) The film grossed $206 million in the United States and Canada and $107 million in other countries, for a total of $313 million.

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 53% based on 91 reviews, with an average rating of 6/10.
-The website's critics consensus reads, "Provides lots of laughs with Myers at the helm; as funny or funnier than the original."
+On the review aggregator Rotten Tomatoes, the film has an approval rating of 53% based on 91 reviews, with an average rating of 6/10.
+The website's critical consensus reads: "Provides lots of laughs with Myers at the helm; as funny or funnier than the original."
 On Metacritic the film has a weighted average score of 59 out of 100, based on 34 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.
-Roger Ebert of the Chicago Sun-Times gave the film a 2.5 stars out of 4, noting that it has "big laughs" but also that "too many scenes end on a flat note, like those Saturday Night Live sketches that run out of steam before they end."
+Roger Ebert of the Chicago Sun-Times said the film provides "big laughs" but that "too many scenes end on a flat note, like those Saturday Night Live sketches that run out of steam before they end."